Danielyuuuuu/Graphics-and-Interaction-COMP30019-Project-2/README.md

 1. Fixed the weapon firing up when buying a weapon.
 2. Added a difficulty slider for player to change the game difficulty.
 3. Fixed UI scaling issue.
+4. Added a pause button for the player to pause the game or exit the game.

 ## Reference